 Active At run time, set to true to open the dataset and to false in order to close the dataset.
 If set at design time then the dataset is opened as soon as the form it is on has completed loading.
 AllowAutoActivateTransaction If this property is set to true then activating the dataset (setting its active property to true) will automatically start the dataset's transaction.
 AutoCalcFields When true, calculated fields determined by table lookup are automatically re-calculated each time the current row changes.
 This is inherited behaviour from TDataset.
 AutoCommit May be set to "disabled" (default) or to "CommitRetaining".
 In the latter case whenever a row is deleted or posted, the dataset's transaction is closed with "CommitRetaining" thereby saving the change to the database whilst retaining the transaction context and allowing the dataset to stay open.
-BufferChunks Important Performance Parameter: This parameter determines the size by which the internal buffer allocation pool is increased every time it becomes fully used.
-The default is 1000 rows.
-IBX will eventually cache the complete dataset in internal buffers.
-If the dataset is known to only ever have a few rows then BufferChunks can be set to a small number (e.g. 10 if the number of rows is typically less than 10) and the memory footprint is reduced.
-On the other hand, if the number of rows is large (e.g. 100,000) then setting the BufferChunks to a larger figure (e.g. 25000) avoids a too frequent reallocation of the buffer pool as the dataset is read in.
-However, the figure should be chosen carefully to avoid a large number of unused buffers once the dataset has been read in.
-In some cases, it may even be appropriate to determine this figure at run time by first querying the database to return a count of the number of rows in the dataset and then setting BufferChunks just before the dataset is opened.
+BufferChunksInFirstBlock Default 50: This gives the number of buffers in the initial block for the buffer pool in bi-directional datasets.
+With most small datasets this should be sufficient to contain all rows.
+Although this property may be given a higher value for larger datasets, the BufferChunks property applies to all subsequent blocks and its value should be appropriate for larger datasets.
+See Appendix B. BufferChunks Default 1000: This gives the number of buffers in the second and subsequent buffer pool blocks.
+In most cases, there will probably be no reason to change this value.
 CachedUpdates If true then updates are held locally instead of being written to the database, when changes are posted.
 Only when the ApplyUpdates method is called are the changes written to the database.
 The CancelUpdates method can be used to roll back all changes to the last time ApplyUpdates was called.
 This performs a form of Commit/Rollback without having to write data to the database itself.
+This performs a form of Commit/Rollback without having

 Database A reference to the TIBDatabase managing the connection to the database used for this dataset.
 DatasetCloseAction Set to "DiscardChanges" (default) or "SaveChanges".
 This determines how the dataset handles a modified but un posted row when the dataset is closed.
 If "SaveChanges" is selected then the row is posted before closing the dataset.
 Otherwise, the changes are silently discarded.
 Transaction A reference to the transaction under which the dataset is read from the database and updates are applied.
 Unidirectional If true then the dataset can only be scrolled forwards.
 Avoids the need to create and maintain a large internal buffer pool (see BufferChunks above).